Current Volunteer Vacancies

 Fundraising & Engagement Volunteers – Ambassadors To Inspire Community Fundraising

 This role aims to support The Mulberry Centre by acting as an ambassador for The Mulberry Centre sharing information about the services and support provided by The Mulberry Centre, using case studies and real examples.
-You need to be confident public speaking to a variety of audiences to spread the word and about our services and encourage and inspire them to fundraise for us.
+You need to be a confident public speaker used to engaging with a variety of audiences in order to spread the word and about our services and encourage and inspire others to fundraise for us.
+You might be asked to speak to clubs, organisations, groups or individuals about the work of our Centre and the services we provide in a way that builds both relationships and fundraising opportunities.

 You can read the role description here.